-Ms. Chang has experience in a wide variety of high-technology and life sciences matters, including autonomous systems, smartphone technology, antibody engineering, medical devices, mobile device management, and analog and digital television technology.
-Ms. Chang has successfully managed several complex cases and was the lead trial associate for Uber in the high‑profile Waymo v.
+Esther successfully manages complex cases and recently was the lead trial associate for Uber in the high‑profile Waymo v.
 Uber litigation relating to the future of autonomous vehicles.
 After four days of trial, the case settled on terms that were very favorable for Uber.
-Ms. Chang was also a member of the team that successfully tried a high-profile smartphone case leading to a jury verdict of over $1 billion.
+She was also a member of the team that successfully tried a high-profile smartphone case leading to a jury verdict of over $1 billion.

-Ms. Chang earned a bachelor’s degree in chemistry from the Massachusetts Institute of Technology and a master’s degree in chemistry from the University of California, Berkeley.
-After graduate school, she worked at Morgan Stanley Capital International Barra, where she developed financial models and analytics for portfolio risk management.
-Ms. Chang received her J.D. from the George Washington University Law School, where she was elected to the Order of the Coif and was a member of the George Washington Law Review.Show More
+Esther is a registered patent attorney and is admitted to practice before the U.S. Patent and Trademark Office (PTO).
+She earned a bachelor’s degree in chemistry from the Massachusetts Institute of Technology and a master’s degree in chemistry from the University of California, Berkeley.
+After graduate school, Esther worked at Morgan Stanley Capital International Barra, where she developed financial models and analytics for portfolio risk management.
+Esther received her J.D. from the George Washington University Law School, where she was elected to the Order of the Coif and was a member of the George Washington Law Review.Show More

 (Northern District of California).
-Successfully defended Uber against far-reaching preliminary injunction motion.
-Obtained favorable settlement after four days of jury trial.
+Acted as lead trial associate and represented Uber in a high-profile case involving claims of trade secret misappropriation and patent infringement related to autonomous vehicle technology.
+Successfully defended Uber against far-reaching preliminary injunction motion and obtained favorable settlement after four days of jury trial.

-Member of the team that successfully tried a high-profile smartphone case leading to a jury verdict of over $1 billion.
+Member of the team that successfully tried a high-profile smartphone case leading to a jury verdict of more than $1 billion.

 (Northern District of California, District of New Jersey).
-Represented PLR IP Holdings/Polaroid and C&A Marketing in pair of cases against GoPro, asserting design patent claims and defending against claims of utility patent infringement, copyright infringement, and false advertising.
-Defeated early motion for judgment on the pleadings in design patent case, and secured favorable claim construction in utility patent case.
-Case resolved in a settlement.
+Represented PLR IP Holdings/Polaroid and C&A Marketing in a pair of cases against GoPro, asserting design patent claims and defending against claims of utility patent infringement, copyright infringement, and false advertising.
+Defeated early motion for judgment on the pleadings in design patent case and secured favorable claim construction in utility patent case.
+Case resolved in settlement.

 (Northern District of California).
-Represented Sling Media in a patent infringement action involving Java hardware acceleration.
-The firm handled claim construction and summary judgment briefing and arguments, and obtained summary judgment of non‑infringement in favor of Sling Media.
+Represented Sling Media in a patent infringement action involving Java hardware acceleration and obtained summary judgment of non‑infringement in favor of client.